lovetoys/lovetoys/README.md

 type = "draw" or "logic" or nil
 typeof(type) = String

 Adds a system of the particular type to the engine.
-Depending on type either `system:draw()` or `system:update(dt)` is going to be called.
+Depending on type either `system:draw()` or `system:update(dt)` is going to be called, in this case you don't need to add a type.
-If you just want a system to get certain entities don't pass type as a parameter.
-The system will get all entities that contain the required components, but no functions will be called on update or draw.

-#### Engine:removeSystem(system)
+The systems will be updated in the order they've been added.
+If a system implements both functions, you need to specify type and add it twice to the engine.
+Once to draw and once to engine.
+Otherwise the enginen doesn't know which priority the system should get.

+##### Engine:stop(system)

-system = Name of the system to be removed
+typeof(system) = string, the name of the system

+If you want a system to stop, call this function.
+It's draw/update function won't be called.

+### Engine:start(system)

-typeof(system) = String
+typeof(system) = string, the name of the system

-This function removes a system from all system lists.
-After this the system won't be managed or updated anymore.
+Call this to start a stopped system.

 #### Engine:addEntity(entity)